-I make sculptures of prehistoric animals that represent a lost world.
+I make sculptures of prehistoric animals that represent the wonder to be found in natural history.
 I am intrigued by animals that evolved with distinct features, such as unfamiliar tusks, strange elongated limbs, and unusual proportions.
-My pieces are a way of bringing these extinct animals back to life.
-I use clay to create folds of flesh, and fill their bellies with air.
+I use clay to bring these extinct creatures back to life, sculpting folds of flesh and filling their bellies with air.

 About the Artist

 Ariel Bowman was raised in Dallas, Texas where her parents are both artists.
 Growing up, she spent a lot of time outside with animals.
 The undeveloped woodlands that surrounded her childhood home inspired her to create art that focused on the natural world.
 As a sculptor, Ariel works in clay and bronze using a variety of mixed media techniques.

 Clay is the most influential material that Ariel has worked with.
 She earned her Bachelors of Fine Arts degree from Kansas City Art Institute majoring in ceramics.
 While in school she studied abroad at the International Ceramics Studio in Hungary.
 She has received both the Undergraduate and Graduate Fellowships from NCECA.
 Ariel has been an artist in residence at the Armory Art Center and her work has been collected by the Kamm Teapot Foundation, the Belger Arts Center, and the Kolva-Sullivan Collection.
 She is currently working towards her Masters of Fine Arts degree in ceramics at the University of Florida.